dan1229/django_dans_notifications/docs/email-templates.md

 To add your own email template, simply add your `.html` files to your local templates folder.
 You can also place it in `<TEMPLATES_DIRECTORY>/emails` and it will be picked up automatically.
 These can be written as [Django Templates](https://docs.djangoproject.com/en/3.2/ref/templates/language/) and passed context variables from the `send_email` function.

+**NOTE:** you MUST have Django templates set up in your project already.

 Then, to send an email simply use the `send_email` function and pass any options you'd like.
 For example:

 ```python